Compound Interest Formula in Excel and Google Sheets

-This tutorial will demonstrate various ways to calculate compound interest in Microsoft Excel.
+This tutorial will demonstrate various ways to calculate compound interest in Excel and Google Sheets.

 The general formula for compound interest is: FV = PV(1+r)n, where FV is future value, PV is present value, r is the interest rate per period, and n is the number of compounding periods.

 One of the easiest ways is to apply the formula: (gross figure) x (1 + interest rate per period).

 If you are investing $1,000 with a 15% interest rate, compounded annually, below is how you would calculate the value of your investment after one year.

 In this case B2 is the Principal, and A2 is the Interest Rate per Period.
 The “$” is used in the formula to fix the reference to column A, since the interest rate is constant in this example.